raspberrypilearning/ada-code-samples/databases/cinema/README.md

-These files are supplemntary files to support the Ada Computer Science databases and SQL topics They are designed to be used with DB Browser (SQLite): https://sqlitebrowser.org/dl/
+These files are supplementary files to support the Ada Computer Science databases and SQL topics They are designed to be used with DB Browser (SQLite): https://sqlitebrowser.org/dl/